General Daylily Requirements

 The blooms tend to open in the direction of the sun, so it is a good idea to plant in a position where you get the benefit of all your hard work and not your neighbour.

 Daylilies planted under trees not only get to much shade but also compete for root space.

-can compete with the extensive network of tree roots.
-If you plan to plant your daylilies around a newly planted tree to add spice to the area be warned that the tree will grow and sooner or later it will over shadow the daylilies.
+If you plan to plant your daylilies around a newly planted tree to add space to the area.
+Be warned that the tree will grow and sooner or later it will over shadow the daylilies.

 After Blooming Care

 It is a good idea to remove the old dried flowers and the just finished ones as they look very messy.